 This can be visualized as the following;

-In the example above, we have 120 TB of Exchange database storage and 7.68 TB of MCDB storage which is roughly 6.4% the traditional database storage space.
-With this amount of MCBD storage we are perfectly aligned within the guidance of 5-10%.
-Each of the 10 TB drives will hold four database copies and each MCDB drive would hold twelve MCDBs.
+In the example above, we have 120 TB of Exchange database storage and 7.68 TB of MCDB storage that is roughly 6.4% the traditional database storage space.
+With this amount of MCBD storage, we're perfectly aligned within the guidance of 5-10%.
+Each of the 10 TB drives will hold four database copies and each MCDB drive would hold 12 MCDBs.

 Common storage settings

-Whether Traditional or Solid-State, all disks that houses an Exchange data are formatted with ReFS (with the integrity feature disabled) and the DAG is configured such that AutoReseed formats the disks with ReFS:
+Whether Traditional or Solid-State, all disks that house an Exchange data are formatted with ReFS (with the integrity feature disabled) and the DAG is configured such that AutoReseed formats the disks with ReFS:

 Set-DatabaseAvailabilityGroup -Identity <DAGIdentity> -FileSystem ReFS

 BitLocker is used to encrypt each disk, thereby providing data encryption at rest and mitigating concerns around data theft or disk replacement.
 For more information, see Enabling BitLocker on Exchange Servers.